Geryes-Doumit/d-sync/README.md

 D-sync is a very simple application :
 - Launch it by opening Dsync.jar with Java(TM) Platform,
-- or with the command line like this :
+- or by using this command :
 ```
 java -jar D-Sync.jar
 ```